Schaudge/centrifuger/README.md

       Optional:
         -t INT: number of threads [1]
-        -k INT: report upto <int> distinct, primary assignments for each read pair [1] --un STR: output unclassified reads to files with the prefix of <str>, e.g. <str>_1/2.fq.gz --cl STR: output classified reads to files with the prefix of <str>
+        -k INT: report upto <int> distinct, primary assignments for each read pair [1] -f DOUBLE: the minimum hits match fraction (< 1) of the query length for reads classification [0.5]\n" --tid STR: the related taxonomy id (for association) file path <str>
+        --un STR: output unclassified reads to files with the prefix of <str>, e.g. <str>_1/2.fq.gz --cl STR: output classified reads to files with the prefix of <str>
         --barcode STR: path to the barcode file